paulnwoko/My-Linux-learning-journey/Compiling Linux kernel from source.md

 make -j2 		  - this specifies the number of threads to run concurrently for the compilation process time make		  - will time your compilation process
 ```
-this will compile for the host architecture by default.
+This will compile for the host architecture by default.

-if you want to compile for a different architecture, arm cortex A8 for instance
+If you want to compile for a different architecture, arm cortex A8 for instance

 ``time make -j4 ARCH=arm CROSS_COMPILE=arm-cortex_a8-linux-gnueabihf- zImage``